Reviews

 Cost efficiency isn’t just about the sticker price.
 It’s also about how many seasons you get out of the cover and whether it actually does its job.

-Honestly, there’s no universal answer here.
+there’s no universal answer here.
 You’ll want to weigh these features against your own crop needs and the quirks of your environment.
-Sometimes, it’s just a bit of trial and error to find the best fit for your farm.
+Sometimes, it’s just some trial and error to find the best fit for your farm.

 Leave a Reply